degville/docs-cloud/en/install-maas.md

 This is the first page of two that will step through the final steps necessary for MAAS to get up and running.
-Unless you have specific requirements, most of these options can be left at their default values.
+Unless you have specific requirements, most of these options can be left at their default values:

 - **Connectivity**: important services that default to being outside of your network.
 These include package archives and the DNS forwarder.